GLOBAL ENTRY™ FAQS

 Members must use a passport or US legal permanent resident card at Global Entry Kiosks.
 The kiosk will show you the correct way to slide your machine –readable passport into the passport reader and guide you to the next following steps.

 The CBP PASSID, serves as your KTN.
 Please provide this number when booking a reservation on one of the 11 participating airlines including Delta AirLines.
-KTNs are only active after an applicant complete enrollment at an application center for one of the four trusted traveler programsOpens External Site in new window.
+KTNs are only active after an applicant complete enrollment at an application center for one of the four trusted traveler programsopens in a new window.

 Add your KTN to reservations and frequent flyer profiles.
 Add it on the Known Traveler Number Field in the forms.
 Do not enter your KTN in the redress number data field.